Who Goes to Hell? A Comparative Look at Judaism, Christianity, and Islam

 Does the Bible say the wicked go to hell?

-What does Isaiah say about hell?
+What does the Quran say about who goes to hell?

 0 Community answers